mamertmg/playgrounds/README.md

 - CRD for event data
 - Server-side validation for playground and event data

+## New

+- CRUD for Reviews
+- Update of EJS views (you need to log in before vieweing/updating or deleting playgrounds, events, lost&found)
+- Initiate profile user page

 ## Usage

 First install [Node.js](http://nodejs.org/) and [MongoDB](https://docs.mongodb.com/manual/installation/).
 Then download this repository and from its root execute the command

     $ npm install